kairosdb/metrics4j/README.md

 Collectors are cloned for each source, Sinks, Formatters and Triggers are treated as singletons.

-Metrics4j uses bean property injection when loading plugins.
+Metrics4j uses bean property injection when loading plugins and all ofther classes defined in the configuration file.
 The properties should be dash delimited in the hocon file, so if your sink has a `setHostName(String name)` method you will set `host-name: ""` in the conf file and it will get injected after the plugin is loaded but before `init()` is called.